korikuzma/hgvs/.devcontainer/README.md

 The Dev Container will be created and install the dependencies needed.

-You should see `Dev Container: biocommons @ desktop-linux` on the bottom left hand corner of VS Code.
+You should see `Dev Container: biocommons.hgvs @ desktop-linux` on the bottom left hand corner of VS Code.

 ## Running tests